sib-swiss/single-cell-training/docs/day1/setup.md

 Caron M, St-Onge P, Sontag T, Wang YC, Richer C, Ragoussis I, et al. **Single-cell analysis of childhood leukemia reveals a link between developmental states and ribosomal protein expression as a source of intra-individual heterogeneity.** Scientific Reports.
 2020;10:1–12.
 Available from: http://dx.doi.org/10.1038/s41598-020-64929-x

 We will use the reads to showcase the use of `cellranger count`.
-The directory only reads from chromosome 21 and 22 of one sample (`ETV6-RUNX1_1`).
+The directory contains only reads from chromosome 21 and 22 of one sample (`ETV6-RUNX1_1`).
 The count matrices are output of `cellranger count`, and we will use those for the other exercises in `R`.